giuseppemag/presentations/blp/strategic/2024/recap tasks until and after 1 october.md

-the codebase splits these clearly different experts can work without conflict on different phases of a feature this results in higher quality
+the codebase splits these clearly different experts can work without conflict on different phases of a feature this results in higher quality designers can contribute more to styling tasks

 ---

 # configuration vs deployment (machines making machines)
-too much code was repeated when dealing with similar things we are introducing more and more reusable modules when a reusable module is mature, _turn it_ into a configurable engine for example: JSON definition of forms (in progress) this will greatly reduce the time to build a new form or dashboard card it even makes it possible to store some JSONs in the database for hyper-fast iteration without deployment
+too much code was repeated when dealing with similar things we are introducing more and more reusable modules when a reusable module is mature, we turn it into a _configurable engine_ for example: JSON definition of forms (in progress) this will greatly reduce the time to build a new form or dashboard card it even makes it possible to store some JSONs in the database for hyper-fast iteration without deployment